Henry Winkler: 2016–2018: Better Late Than Never

-Barry and additional roles (2018–present)
+2018–2023: Barry

-When Bill Hader developed the 2018–present HBO comedy Barry with Alec Berg, he asked HBO if they could "get" Winkler for the part of acting teacher Gene Cousineau.
+When Bill Hader developed the HBO comedy Barry with Alec Berg, he asked HBO if they could "get" Winkler for the part of acting teacher Gene Cousineau.
 According to Hader, he was "out of [his] mind" when HBO told him that Winkler was coming to audition for the role.
 In addition, Winkler's son Max, who is a director, helped him to prepare for this audition.

-Winkler has also noted parallels between Barry and his time on Happy Days.
+Work for the first season of Barry began in 2016.
+Winkler has noted parallels between Barry and his time on Happy Days.
 He "was 27 when I did the Fonz, and now, I'm 72.
 I just flipped the numbers."
-In his role as Cousineau, he wears Garry Marshall's tie as "a tribute to my mentor."
-Finally, after finishing a scene on Stage 19 of the Paramount lot for Barry, he realized that it was "the very sound stage where for nine years we shot Happy Days."

-Portraying Gene Cousineau has allowed Winkler to draw upon decades of experience with acting teachers, as "no matter where you go to acting class, there is somebody like Gene Cousineau in there...everybody that I have talked to that has watched the show, or even over the years, talking about their drama teachers, they relate to the man or woman who just tries to annihilate you.”
-In addition, he added his own insight into the character.
-Winkler states that when "they wrote it, my character was much darker, much colder—really cynical.
-Then, they kept writing Gene to me.
-They said, 'Oh my god, you're bringing such warmth to the character.
-We did not see that existed.' " Finally, Winkler has continued his lifelong habit of improvising when he forgot his lines, something he has "done my whole career—except I drove Bill mad.
-He would say to me, 'Could you just do it once the way it's written, so I could hear what we’ve got?'
-I would say, 'Yes, Bill.
-I'm going to.'
-Then, my mind would go to the left.
-If it worked, they kept it; if it wasn't, both Alec and Bill would guide you to where they imagined it to be."
+In his role as Cousineau, he wears Garry Marshall's tie as "a tribute to my mentor".
+Cousineau was originally written to be "much darker, much colder—really cynical", but after Winkler added his own insight, the character became more affectionate.
+Portraying Cousineau allowed Winkler to draw upon decades of experience with acting teachers.
+Winkler continued his lifelong habit of improvising when he forgot his lines, something he has "done my whole career—except I drove Bill mad".

-Winkler received his first Primetime Emmy in 2018 for his portrayal of Gene Cousineau.
+Winkler received his first Primetime Emmy Award in 2018 for his portrayal of Gene Cousineau.
 He also won two Critics' Choice Television Awards for Best Supporting Actor in a Comedy Series in 2019 and 2023.
-In addition, he received three Primetime Emmy nominations, three Golden Globe nominations, and fourScreen Actors Guild Awards nominations for the role.
-In discussing his success with the role, Winkler told Variety:
+In addition, he received three Primetime Emmy nominations, three Golden Globe nominations, and four Screen Actors Guild Awards nominations for the role.

-Additional film and television roles

-In television, roles include Fritz in the 2021–present computer-animated streaming television series Monsters at Work.
-In film, roles include Uncle Joe in Wes Anderson's 2021 release The French Dispatch, and a cameo appearance as Al Pratt (Uncle Al) in the 2022 release Black Adam.
+2025: Hazardous History

+In 2025, Winkler hosted the series Hazardous History with Henry Winkler on the History Channel.